IllianTheOne/FNaFInPython/README.md

 21.05.2023:
 Cameras are provided based on the chances of secrets appearing: camera F, G, L, O, P. Also added a call at the beginning of the night.
 GOLDEN FREDDY DOESN'T APPEAR.

+24.05.2023
+The sounds have been edited.
+New textures have been added.
+The first night is done.
+Golden Freddy is not added.
+Although the second night can be launched, it is a copy of the first one.
+Animatronics don't work by intelligence, but by scripted code.